 Very cool and lovely ice cream.
 Unfortunately the ice cream gave us the taste and 30 minutes later we stopped again at our favourite ice store Rush and Munro’s for yet more ice magic.
 This time it was Rum’n Raisin, Coffee Walnut, Banoffee Banana, and Hokey Pokey flavours!
 We were getting through their menu in superfast time.

-Christmas Tiki Tour
+Christmas Tiki Tour in Napier

 Our lovely hosts, Liz and Steve, had offered to give us a tour of the town after dark one evening so we could see the Christmas lights.
 They called it a Tiki Tour which we had never heard of but is apparently Kiwi slang for a sightseeing trip.
 So we set off on a guided Kiwi Christmas Tiki Tour.